Active Learning of Deterministic Transducers with Outputs in Arbitrary Monoids: Categorical approach to learning minimal automata

 \begin{defi}[minimal object] When a category $\C$, equipped with a factorization system $(\E, \M)$, has both an initial object $I$ and a final object $F$ (for every object $X$ there is exactly one morphism $I \rightarrow X$ and one morphism $X \rightarrow F$), we define its \emph{$(\E,\M)$-minimal object} $\Min{}$ to be the one that $(\E, \M)$-factors the unique arrow $I \rightarrow F$ as $I \twoheadrightarrow \Min{} \rightarrowtail F$.
 For every object $X$ we also define $\Reach X$ and $\Obs X$ by the $(\E, \M)$-factorizations $I \twoheadrightarrow \Reach X \rightarrowtail X$ and $X \twoheadrightarrow \Obs X \rightarrowtail F$. \end{defi}

-\begin{prop}[uniqueness of the minimal object {\cite[Lemma~2.3]{petrisanAutomataMinimizationFunctorial2020}}] The minimal object of a category $\C$ is unique up to isomorphism, so that for every other object $X$, $\Min \cong \Obs(\Reach X) \cong \Reach(\Obs X)$: there are in particular spans $X \leftarrowtail \Reach X \twoheadrightarrow \Min$ and co-spans $\Min \rightarrowtail \Obs X \twoheadleftarrow X$.
+\begin{prop}[uniqueness of the minimal object {\cite[Lemma~2.3]{colcombetAutomataMinimizationFunctorial2020}}] The minimal object of a category $\C$ is unique up to isomorphism, so that for every other object $X$, $\Min \cong \Obs(\Reach X) \cong \Reach(\Obs X)$: there are in particular spans $X \leftarrowtail \Reach X \twoheadrightarrow \Min$ and co-spans $\Min \rightarrowtail \Obs X \twoheadleftarrow X$.
 It is in that last sense that $\Min$ is $(\E,\M)$-smaller than every other object $X$, and is thus minimal. \end{prop}

-\begin{exa}[initial, final and minimal automata {\cite[Example~3.1]{petrisanAutomataMinimizationFunctorial2020}}] Since $\mathbf{Set}$ is complete and cocomplete, the category of $(\mathbf{Set}, 1, 2)$-automata recognizing a language $\L: \I \rightarrow \mathbf{Set}$ has an initial, a final and a minimal object.
-The initial automaton has state-set $A^*$, initial state $\epsilon \in A^*$, transition functions $\delta_a(w) = wa$ and accepting states the $w \in A^*$ such that $w$ is in $\L$.
-Similarly, the final automaton has state-set $2^{A^*}$, initial state $\L$, transition functions $\delta_a(L) = a^{-1}L$ and accepting states the $L \in 2^{A^*}$ such that $\epsilon$ is in $L$.
+\begin{exa}[initial, final and minimal automata {\cite[Example~3.1]{colcombetAutomataMinimizationFunctorial2020}}] Since $\mathbf{Set}$ is complete and cocomplete, the category of $(\mathbf{Set}, 1, 2)$-automata recognizing a language $\L: \I \rightarrow \mathbf{Set}$ has an initial, a final and a minimal object.
+The initial automaton has state-set $A^*$, initial state $\varepsilon \in A^*$, transition functions $\delta_a(w) = wa$ and accepting states the $w \in A^*$ such that $w$ is in $\L$.
+Similarly, the final automaton has state-set $2^{A^*}$, initial state $\L$, transition functions $\delta_a(L) = a^{-1}L$ and accepting states the $L \in 2^{A^*}$ such that $\varepsilon$ is in $L$.
 The minimal automaton for the factorization system of \Cref{example:factorization_systems} thus has the Myhill-Nerode equivalence classes for its states.
 It is unique up to isomorphism and its $(\E, \M)$-minimality ensures that it is the complete deterministic automaton with the smallest state-set that recognizes $\L$: it is in particular finite as soon as $\L$ is recognized by a finite automaton.

 On the contrary, there is no good notion of a unique minimal non-deterministic automaton recognizing a regular ($(\Rel,1,1)$-) language $\L$. $\Auto{\L}$ does have an initial and a final object: the initial automaton is the initial deterministic automaton recognizing $\L$, and the final automaton is the (non-deterministic) transpose of this initial automaton.
-But there is no factorization system that gives rise to a meaningful minimal object: for instance, the minimal object for the factorization system described in \Cref{example:factorization_systems} has for state-set the set of suffixes of words in $\L$. \end{exa}
+But there is no factorization system that gives rise to a meaningful minimal object: the latter is obtained as the factorization of the relation $\{ (u,v) \in \Sigma^* \times \Sigma^* \mid uv \in \L \}$, and, for the factorization system of \Cref{example:factorization_systems} for instance, its state-set would then be the set of suffixes of words in $\L$. \end{exa}

 Notice how in \Cref{example:minimal_automata} the initial and final $(\Set,1,2)$-automata have for respective state-sets $A^*$, the disjoint union of $|A^*|$ copies of $1$, and $2^{A^*}$, the cartesian product of $|A^*|$ copies of $2$.
 A similar result holds for non-deterministic automata and generalizes as \Cref{thm:minimal_automaton}, itself summarized by the diagram below, where $\kappa$ and $\pi$ are the canonical inclusion and projections and $[-]$ and $\langle - \rangle$ are the copairing and pairing of arrows.